usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade-overview.rst

 .. note:: You should never update the following file: `# cat /etc/yum.repo.d/uforge-ee-repo`

-The request to update uses these credentials via HTTPS to UShareSoft who then determines whether you have the access rights to update the platform.
+The request to update uses these credentials via HTTPS to Fujitsu who then determines whether you have the access rights to update the platform.

 You must also have set up the yum repo file to authorize UForge updates using configure_yum_repos.sh as follows: